NGF-FCO/icf-results-rap/README.md

 Indicator data are formatted into tables to be rendered in the publication, and so information on KPIs can be easily coded into the RMarkdown file as inline code chunks e.g. the number of programmes reporting.

 ### 7. Plots
-Plots are generated from the summarised data and are both directly loaded from the targets cache into the RMarkdown report and written to disk as SVGs.
-These plots include a time series for the cumulative achieved results of each KPI, bar charts to display the distribution of KPI 15 scores, and a map for TA KPI 1 to display the countries ICF programmes have supported through technical assistance.
+Plots are generated from the summarised data.
+These include a time series for the cumulative achieved results of each KPI, bar charts to display the distribution of KPI 15 scores, and a map for TA KPI 1 to display the countries ICF programmes have supported through technical assistance.

 ### 8. Write
 <ol type ="a">